MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

     - Use the free-hand sphere to rotate in any direction.

     > [!TIP]
-    > You can gaze at any sphere to see which direction it can be rotated in.
+    > You can gaze at any sphere to determine rotation direction.

     When you're using a rotation control, it's helpful to imagine that you're physically grabbing the sphere and rotating around the object, like a wheel.